-SECTION 3.1 INDIVIDUALS (Athletes of all Ages, Post-Secondary Team Roster Athletes, Coaches, Officials, Training, Track Rascals, Associate).
+SECTION 3.1 INDIVIDUALS (Athletes of all Ages, Post-Secondary Team Roster Athletes, Coaches, Officials, Training, Track Rascals, and Associate).

-- 1. On June 16th, 2020, all memberships were set to "inactive" in Trackie.reg.
-To reactivate one's membership they must read and complete the following: - a.
+- 1. All 2021 Memberships are not considered "active" until the COVID-19 Waivers have been accepted by the member. - a.
 Informed Consent and Assumption of Risk Agreement (To be executed by Members under the Age of Majority and the Participant's Parent of Guardian) - b.
 Release of Liability, Waiver of Claims, and Indemnity Agreement (To be executed by Members over the Age of Majority) - c.
-COVID-19 Questionnaire, Attestation and Participant Agreement (To be executed by Members under the Age of Majority and the Member's Parent of Guardian or by Members over the Age of Majority)

-Documents a,b,c are being conducted online through Trackie.
-Emails have been sent to the address on file.
-If you did not yet receive your email, please follow up with your club or coach.

-- 2. To facilitate contact tracing, in the event of an outbreak, each member will also be asked (as part of the waiver and attestation process), to verify that the contact information stated on their 2020 BC Athletics membership (Trackie.me) is current and up to date including:

-- a.
-Individual's PERSONAL Email

-- b.
-Home address
+COVID-19 Questionnaire, Attestation and Participant Agreement (To be executed by Members under the Age of Majority and the Member's Parent of Guardian or by Members over the Age of Majority) - \ Documents a,b,c are being conducted online through Trackie.
+Emails are sent to the address on your membership record.
+The emails are sent from Athletics Canada, check your spam folders.
+If you did not yet receive your email, please follow up with your club or coach. - 2.
+To facilitate contact tracing, in the event of an outbreak, each member will also be asked (as part of the waiver and attestation process), to verify that the contact information stated on their 2020 BC Athletics membership (Trackie.me) is current and up to date including: - a.
+Individual's PERSONAL Email - b.
+Home address - c.

-- c.
 Phone Number